risingwavelabs/risingwave-docs/versioned_docs/version-1.7/sql/commands/sql-alter-source.md

 :::note

-+ If your source is created with a schema registry, columns cannot be altered.
++ To alter columns in a source created with a schema registry, see [FORMAT and ENCODE options](sql-alter-source.md#format-and-encode-options).

 + You cannot add a primary key column to a source or table in RisingWave.
 To modify the primary key of a source or table, you need to recreate the table.